Agricultural Arts: Education and Career Information

 Career Information for Agricultural Inspectors

 According to the BLS, the median annual wage for agricultural inspectors was $42,160 in May 2012.
-Employment for agricultural inspectors was projected to increase very little or not at all during the 2010-2020 decade, according to the BLS.
+Employment for agricultural inspectors was projected to decline by 1% during the 2012-2022 decade, according to the BLS.

 Secondary School Agricultural Educator